Support in response to UK and world events

-When world events affect members of our community we know how important it is to have the right support.
+When UK and world events affect members of our community we know how important it is to have the right support.

 Leeds University Union (LUU) help and support

 LUU’s Help and Support team offer a professional, friendly service and can offer: general advice, help with personal, financial and academic issues, advice on group support and solidarity activity, and support for students experiencing harassment or a hate incident.